 For inbound services, low-cost countries such as the Philippines and India usually charge US$0.35-0.45/minute per call.

 If you expect a medium to a high volume of calls and would like to monitor your operations more, you can avail of a per-hour charge.
 A per-hour service gives you more savings and controlled costing on specific volumes of calls they handle.

 Depending on the company, they may charge you weekly or monthly based on the bulk hours you have availed.
 Costing may also vary per country.
 For inbound calls, companies charge an average of US$6-15/hour in the Philippines.
 For outbound, meanwhile, it may range from US$8-20/hour.

-For this, companies charge you on a per call basis, depending on their offer.
-Either they have a fixed monthly charge with a specific call quota or they can customise charging for your services.
+For this, companies charge you on a per-call basis, depending on their offer.
+Either they have a fixed monthly charge with a specific call quota or they can customize charging for your services.